 Spencer dead on the floor with stab wounds to her neck.

 and on further investigation found the gas was on, and

-Burkitt was asleep, but unharmed upstairs,
+Burkitt was asleep, but unharmed upstairs, apparently an

-at the courts in York charged with murder.
-He claimed she
+courts in York charged with murder.
+He claimed she had

 not realising who it was.

 Again the jury only found him guilty of manslaughter and

 This time he set up home with Mrs Emma Brookes.
 His new

 partner survived with him for almost four years.

 1st March 1939, he arrived unexpectedly at his